What's all the fuss about the elections?

 I'm still not sure...

-It's a big decision and we understand that you don't want to rush into it, but send us an email, give us a ring, or better yet, come and find us in the SU office and ask us what it's all about.
+It's a big decision and we understand that you don't want to rush into it, so send us an email, give us a ring, or better yet, come and find us in the SU office and ask us what it's all about.
 We'd love to see you get involved.